 Step 2 Add Your Wanted Amazon Music to TunePat

 Open the desired music track, playlist, artist, or album, then click the music symbol icon on the right ("Click to add" button) and TunePat will start automatically parsing all songs on the current page.
 The read content will be listed in a new window.

 As you can see, TunePat selects all titles by default.
 You can check them manually on demand.
 If necessary, enable the "Filter Converted" button to filter out existing music in the output folder to avoid duplication.
 Click the "Add" button when you are done selecting.

 Step 3 Convert and Download Amazon Music to Your Computer

 After that, you will see an interface like the screenshot below.
 Selecting "Convert" will start the conversion process immediately.
 The "Add" button will allow you to continue selecting titles from other albums or playlists.
 "Delete All" is a quick and easy one-click delete when you choose a song by mistake.
 Let's click the "Convert" button.

 In addition to converting music from streaming platforms to normal formats, the full-stack TunePat Music One also provides some very useful gadgets.
 You can see the Tools option from the toolbar on the left.
-After clicking in, there are three parts in total, namely Format Converter, Burn CD, and Tag Edit.
+After clicking in, there are four parts in total, namely AA/AAX Converter, Format Converter, Burn CD, and Tag Editor.

 This tool is mainly used to convert audio formats, click the "+ Add" button to select an audio file locally from the computer, and then click "Convert" to output to the format you want.
 Currently, supported output audio formats include MP3, M4A, FLAC, WAV, OGG, and AIFF.